 Study and work alongside some of the most prominent economists.

-Our researchers are at the forefront of their field and have even received MBEs, with students coming from across the globe to study, research or work with us.
+Our researchers are at the forefront of their field, with students coming from across the globe to study, research or work with us.
 Our Department of Economics is a richly diverse home to staff and students from all over the world who have a strong sense of belonging and want to think, learn and change the world together.

 Many of our researchers also provide consultancy services to businesses in London and other major financial centres, helping us to develop research for today's society as well as informing our teaching for the future.